Associate of Applied Science (A.A.S.)

 - To satisfy the information technology elective requirement, students should plan to take one credit in an ITE computer course offered at the College.
 (ITE credits cannot be more than five years old.)

-- A student must have completed BIO 141 within 10 years prior to acceptance to the Nursing Program.
+- A student must have completed BIO 141 and MTH 158 within 10 years prior to acceptance to the Nursing Program.

 - Part-time students should consult their faculty advisors regarding appropriate course sequences.

-- BIO 231, BIO 232, HLT 230 and PHI 220 courses may be required by some four-year universities for those pursuing the B.S.N.
+- HLT 230 and PHI 220 courses may be required by some four-year universities for those pursuing the B.S.N.
+Students planning to transfer to VCU should take HLT 230.
 Students should consult their selected four-year university and their nursing faculty advisor for guidance.

 - Hybrid Track Application